 Welcome to our blog post today where we’ll be discussing 5 Top Foods For Staying Healthy This Winter.

 It’s been quite mild this autumn, but boy do I feel that chill in the air today!

-With the change of season, you may be more susceptible to those colds and flus going around.
+After all, with the change of season, we may be more susceptible to those colds and flus going around.

 Garlic is one of our most versatile herbs, helping to provide respiratory, immune, digestive and cardiovascular support.

 Garlic is fantastic at helping to fight infection and bacteria because it helps to stimulate immune function.
 It also has antimicrobial properties which act on viruses, bacteria, fungi and worms.

 It even has mucus-thinning compounds that are excreted partially through the lungs.
 This makes it a useful herb when preventing and resolving respiratory infections.